 - Once you complete your application, the signature page will appear and it will explain how to login to UAOnline immediately.
 After 48 hours, a student ID number will be generated and you will then login using that number.

-You can complete and sign a registration form (76KB), then fax, scan into an email, mail or drop it off in person.
+Complete and sign a Registration form, then fax, scan into an email, mail or drop it off in person.

 Fax: Juneau 907-796-6365 | Ketchikan 907-225-3624 | Sitka 907-747-7793 Email: firstname.lastname@example.org Mail: UAS Registrar's Office, 11120 Glacier Hwy., Juneau AK.
 99801